tash22ka/lonestar/README.md

 If you run the checker first (checkPaymentsfile.js), you'll get a nice overview which method is cheapest for for your payment batches.
 Both tools can just be used interchangelly.
 All batchIDs are sequencially read from the payment queue and the transactions are executed.\
-When a job finishes, the batchID is removed from the payqueue.dat and the three wavesleaserpayoutX.* files\
+When a job finishes, the batchID is removed from the payqueue.dat and the three ltoleaserpayoutX.* files\
 are moved to the archival directory (paymentsDone/).

 NOTE massPayment.js\